- 50 minutes

 - 120 minutes

 Excel expert David Ringstrom, CPA, reveals the new features offered in Excel 2019 in this enlightening webcast.
 Many users choose not to update every time a new version is released, so David highlights new features added in Excel 2013 and 2016 as well.
 He shares ways you can benefit from the new capabilities if you’re already using Excel 2019, or the presentation could help you determine if you should move from an earlier version to Excel 2019.
-In addition, David compares Excel 2019 to the subscription-based Office 365 version of Excel, which, unlike perpetually licensed products such as Excel 2019, sometimes evolves as often as monthly.
+In addition, David compares Excel 2019 to the subscription-based Microsoft 365 (formerly known as Office 365) version of Excel, which, unlike perpetually licensed products such as Excel 2019, sometimes evolves as often as monthly.